tsilva/curriculum-vitae/README.md

 - **Role:** Lead Software Engineer
 - **Platforms:** Windows 10

-Integrated Tynker's Block Editor into the Minecraft Education Edition app such that users could create and deploy mobs during game time by accessing a side panel with the Tynker Editor.
+Integrated Tynker's Block Editor into the Minecraft Education Edition app, enabling users to create and deploy custom mobs in real-time.
+This was achieved by adding a side panel with the Tynker Editor, allowing seamless access to coding tools during gameplay.

 - [Minecraft Education Edition](https://education.minecraft.net/)